msleigh/harvey/README.md

 ### Building

-To build:
+To compile the Fortran into a shared object library:

-    make -C src harvey
+    make harvey

-(This runs:
+This runs:

     f2py -c --f90flags="-ffree-form" -m harfort <src>